Agriculture

 Thus, there is a vast scope for coffee plantations in India, and the Indian government must take steps to increase coffee production by enabling its spread in the Northeast region.

-1. Which state has the highest production of coffee in India?
+1. Which state has the highest coffee production in India?

-India is the sixth largest producer of coffee in the world.
+India is the seventh largest producer of coffee in the world.

 Coorg, officially known as Kogadu, is the coffee capital of India.